x-jesse/Reinforcement-Learning/readme.md

 ### The RL Problem

 The central problem that RL tries to solve is a question of optimization: how can the agent maximize the amount the of reward it receives?
-In other words, what is the optimal course of action that agent should take to maximize the reward?
+In other words, what is the optimal course of action that the agent should take to maximize the reward?
 The decision model that the agent uses to determine its course of action in any given state is called the ***policy***.
 By extension, the decision model that yields the highest reward is called the ***optimal policy***.
 Our goal is to find this optimal policy - if we can determine the optimal policy, or at least a close approximation, then we will have successfully solved our environment 💥.

+### Exploration vs Exploitation

+There is a tradeoff between *exploration* and *exploitation* in RL.
+To find the optimal policy, our agent needs strike a balance between *exploring* the environment and *exploiting* its learned experience.
+Our agent cannot

 ## Definitions